 Hapkido is a powerful martial art.
 It combines joint locks, strikes, and throws.
 Like other martial arts, it follows a ranking system.
 This system uses hapkido belts to show progress.
+Each belt represents skill and knowledge.
+Beginners start with white, while black belts show mastery.
+Understanding belts in Hapkido is important for every student.

 This guide covers all the belt levels, their meaning, and how to progress.